Agustina data transfer

 - Install Rclone on your local machine with

-. - Configure Rclone to connect to the Agustina supercomputer by running
+sudo apt-get install rclone. - Configure Rclone to connect to the Agustina supercomputer by running

-and following the prompts. - Use the
+rclone configand following the prompts. - Use the

 Example: Using Rclone with Password Obscuration